Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 small intestine to the back of the abdominal wall.
 The cause of this condition is unknown.
 The most common symptom is abdominal pain or a palpable abdominal mass.
-Click here to view an illustration of the small intestine.Sclerosing mesenteritis is one of many terms used to describe a spectrum of chronic inflammatory diseases affecting the small bowel mesentery, the membrane that anchors the
+Click on the highlighted text to view an illustration of the small intestine.Sclerosing mesenteritis is one of many terms used to describe a spectrum of chronic inflammatory diseases affecting the small bowel mesentery, the membrane that anchors the

 - Townsend: Sabiston Textbook of Surgery, 17th ed..
 Saunders, An Imprint of Elsevier ; 2004;

 - Sclerosing Mesenteritis.
 The Doctor's Doctor Web site.
 2002; http://www.thedoctorsdoctor.com/diseases/sclerosing_mesenteritis.htm.
 Accessed 10/1/2015.